-- 6. In the Create Image dialog box, specify a unique name and an optional description for the AMI (up to 255 characters). - 7.
-To add an Amazon EBS volume, click Add New Volume, and select EBS from the Type list.
-Fill in the other information as required.
+6. In the Create Image dialog box, specify a unique name and an optional description for the AMI (up to 255 characters).

+Amazon Elastic Compute Cloud Microsoft Windows Guide Deleting an AMI and Snapshot

-When you launch an instance from your new AMI, these additional volumes are automatically attached to the instance.
+- To add an Amazon EBS volume, click Add New Volume, and select EBS from the Type list.
+Fill in the other information as required. - When you launch an instance from your new AMI, these additional volumes are automatically attached to the instance.
 Empty volumes must be formatted and mounted.
-Volumes based on a snapshot must be mounted.

-8. To add an instance store volume, click Add New Volume, and select Instance Store from the Type list.
-Fill in the other information as required.

-When you launch an instance from your new AMI, these additional volumes are automatically initialized and mounted.
-These volumes don't contain data from the instance store volumes of the running instance from which you based your AMI.

-9. Click Create Image to start creating the AMI.
+Volumes based on a snapshot must be mounted. - 8.
+To add an instance store volume, click Add New Volume, and select Instance Store from the Type list.
+Fill in the other information as required. - When you launch an instance from your new AMI, these additional volumes are automatically initialized and mounted.
+These volumes don't contain data from the instance store volumes of the running instance from which you based your AMI. - 9.
+Click Create Image to start creating the AMI.